basukinath/tickSkills/src/main/resources/static/practice/README.md

 │   │   │   │   │   └── SourcePlatform.java
 │   │   │   │   └── users/
 │   │   │   ├── dtos/
-│   │   │   │   ├── practice/
-│   │   │   │   │   ├── PracticeQuestionDTO.java (NEW)
-│   │   │   │   │   ├── PracticeStatisticsDTO.java (NEW)
-│   │   │   │   │   ├── UpdatePracticeNoteRequest.java (NEW)
-│   │   │   │   │   └── UpdatePracticeStatusRequest.java (NEW)
 │   │   │   │   ├── QuestionRequestDTO.java
 │   │   │   │   ├── BulkImportQuestionDTO.java (NEW)
 │   │   │   │   ├── BulkImportResultDTO.java (NEW)